maurocanuto/mempack/README.md

 MemPack is a Python library that packages text chunks + metadata + integrity info into **one container file** (`.mpack`) and a **separate ANN index** (`.ann`).
 It's designed for portability, deterministic random access, fast semantic retrieval, and clean APIs.

+At its heart, mempack is a knowledge container that works like a hybrid between a structured archive and a vector database:

+- Container file **(.mpack)** – Holds compressed text chunks, metadata, and integrity checks.

+- Index file **(.ann)** – Stores a memory-mappable Approximate Nearest Neighbor (ANN) index (e.g., HNSW) for fast retrieval.

+This separation ensures that data remains portable, compact, and deterministic, while the index is directly mmap-able for lightning-fast loading and search.

 ### Why MemPack?

 - **Two-file format**: Clean separation of data (`.mpack`) and index (`.ann`)